Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Kupp has caught a touchdown pass against the 49ers twice, but did not have multiple TDs in either of those games.
+- In nine matchups versus the 49ers, Kupp has had a touchdown catch twice, but never more than one in any single game.

-- The 49ers are giving up 227.9 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The 49ers have the NFL's seventh-ranked pass defense this season, surrendering 227.9 yards per game through the air.

-- The 49ers' defense is 12th in the league, allowing 1.5 passing touchdowns per game.
+- The 49ers' defense is 12th in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances